 On this day in Tudor history, 25th July 1535, the Feast of St James, the imperial ambassador wrote about a furious King Henry VIII who’d apparently been nearly driven to commit murder!

-Find out more about Elizabeth I’s accession in today’s “on this day in Tudor history” video:
+What had angered the king?
+Well, it involved Henry VIII’s fool and some foolish name-calling.
+Find out more in my latest “on this day in Tudor history” video:

 Privacy & Cookies Policy